zicht/zss/docs/layout/position.md

 The `top`, `right`, `bottom` and `left` properties are included in this file as well, since they're very much related.

-The display classes come with responsive equivalents.
+The position classes come with responsive equivalents.
 The exact breakpoints are defined in `$zss--breakpoints`.

 ## Generated CSS